koshie/robotframework-imaplibrary/README.rst

         Arguments:
             - mailNumber: is the index number of the mail to open
+            - textOnly: to use if mail is in text format

     Open Link from Mail:
         Find a link in an email body and open the link.
 Returns the links' html.